 SKETCH FONTS: It is preferable to select a sketch font when using pens with the Silhouette.
 When pens draw letters, they usually draw around the edges (inside and outside).
-Sketch fonts have a smaller space between the inside and outside of the letter outline and, in a smallish font size, give the appearance of being solid letters.
-The effect diminishes as font size is increased.
+They are technically outline fonts, describing a filled vector shape.
+Sketch fonts have a smaller or no space between the inside and outside of the letter outline.
+True single line fonts, also known as stroke fonts, describe the stroke rather than the area enclosed by it.
 To judge how your chosen font will look when drawn, colour the text lines, and make the fill clear.
 The thickness of the line will be dependent on your pen tip width, rather than the line thickness you select.
 It is possible to fill ordinary fonts with fill patterns, or successive internal offsets too, but it can be tedious to achieve a pleasing effect.

 Adjust the design Page Setting to reflect your media - Silhouette Chalkboard Cardstock is US Letter-sized.
 Duplicate and arrange your stickers to fit.
 In order to use the advanced settings and use cut settings based on line colour, set your outer (cut circles to one colour - red) and the sketch parts in another (black).

 In the Cut Settings Window, Open Advanced Settings and select Line Colour.